Israel Henry Beren Charitable Foundation Inc

 Since this foundation operates by invitation only, traditional application success factors don't apply.
 However, based on their grant patterns:

-• The foundation consistently supports organizations with strong Israel connections or those serving Orthodox Jewish communities
+• The foundation consistently supports organisations with strong Israel connections or those serving Orthodox Jewish communities

-• Multi-generational involvement appears important - many funded organizations have relationships with multiple Beren family members across different foundations
+• Multi-generational involvement appears important - many funded organisations have relationships with multiple Beren family members across different foundations

 Key Takeaways for Grant Writers